pegros/PEG_LIST/help/sfpegCardListCmp.md

 [record-view-form](https://developer.salesforce.com/docs/component-library/bundle/lightning-record-view-form/documentation)
 base component to fetch and display record data, data load may become inefficient when the record list becomes too large.

-> The **sfpegCardList** component should therefore be used carefully on small record list sizes to mitigate performance impacts.
+⚠️ The **sfpegCardList** component should therefore be used carefully on small record list sizes to mitigate performance impacts.

+ℹ️ Please refer to the [Technical Details](/help/technical.md) dedicated page to get more global information about the way the components have been implemented.